 Environmental Services works to protect public health, water quality, and the environment.
-We serve Portland by providing sewage and stormwater collection and treatment services.
+We serve Portland by providing sewer and stormwater collection and treatment services.
 We help improve and protect our rivers and streams to benefit people, wildlife, and fish.

 Skilled professionals from a variety of backgrounds work at Environmental Services.
 We hire accountants, biologists, engineers, chemists, technicians, and more.